-- The NPPF requires plans to identify and coordinate development requirements, including the provision of infrastructure.
+- The National Planning Policy Framework identifies three requirements for sustainable development - economic, social, and environmental Economic - The NPPF requires plans to identify and coordinate development requirements, including the provision of infrastructure.
 The Plan identifies infrastructure requirements in its nominated sites, but offers inadequate assurance that they will be carried out in a timely and coordinated way.
-Indeed, at a Vale public meeting on the Housing Supply Update, Spring 2014, a senior councillor accepted explicitly that infrastructure would follow rather than accompany development and that there was a risk that this would lead to some degradation of services.
-This is against the guidelines issued in the Farrell review of Architecture and the Built Environment issued 31/03/2014. - Road capacity is a major case in point with well-documented overloading on the main roads in the District and on many of the minor roads at the points where they join them.
+Indeed, at a Vale public meeting on the Housing Supply Update, Spring 2014, a senior councillor accepted explicitly that infrastructure would follow rather than accompany development and that there was a risk that this would lead to some degradation of services. - Road capacity is a major case in point with well-documented overloading on the main roads in the District and on many of the minor roads at the points where they join them.
 To quote from the Oxfordshire Local Economic Partnership's SEP itself: - ""Oxfordshire currently suffers from capacity issues exacerbated by incommuting.
 These in turn create constraints to economic productivity and growth in the county.
 The A34 and A40, in the heart of Oxfordshire, suffer from poor journey times that will prove a significant constraint as the economy grows.
-The delays caused by congestion are a cost borne by businesses and can lead to less productive employees." - The recent announcement of £50m funding for improvements to the A34 is welcome.
-In the long-term there will remain capacity issues on the A34 and much more substantial improvements will be needed in the long-term. - Apart from the A34 and A40, there are major traffic problems on the A420, A338 and, on the A415 and the A417. - The proposed improvements to access to the A34 through slip roads at Chilton and Lodge Hill and the doughnut roundabout at the Milton roundabout may make it easier to get on to the trunk road but ignore the fact that it is already grossly overloaded for much of the day. - The Plan does not consider improvements to the A420.
-Oxfordshire County Council will not be finalising its A420 transport strategy until after the end of the Vale consultation period (19 December) and is reported as saying that the A420 'corridor issue' must be considered in partnership with Swindon Borough Council as together they 'own' the A420.
-Thus all the critical issues affecting the Western Vale Villages, i.e. infrastructure and housing numbers - will remain uncertain for months to come.
+The delays caused by congestion are a cost borne by businesses and can lead to less productive employees." - The recent announcement of £50m funding for improvements to the A34 is welcome, but it is widely recognised as a palliative measure for easing the pain of congestion.
+In the long-term there will remain capacity issues on

-- There is a complete absence of reassurance about the availability of adequate medical support in any of the developments in the Plan (Infrastructure Delivery Plan para 11.3).
-This is currently a major issue in this area of Oxfordshire. - The Vale appears to be relying on CIL funding to provide the necessary infrastructure.
+- the A34 and much more substantial improvements will be needed in the long-term. - Apart from the A34 and A40, there are major traffic problems on the A420, A338 and, on the A415 and the A417. - The proposed improvements to access to the A34 through slip roads at Chilton and Lodge Hill and the doughnut roundabout at the Milton roundabout may make it easier to get on to the trunk road but ignore the fact that it is already grossly overloaded for much of the day. - The Plan does not consider improvements to the A420.
+Oxfordshire County Council will not be finalising its A420 transport strategy until after the end of the Vale consultation period (19 December) and is reported as saying that the A420 'corridor issue' must be considered in partnership with Swindon Borough Council as together they are responsible for the A420.
+Thus all the critical issues affecting the Western Vale Villages, i.e. infrastructure and housing numbers will remain uncertain for months to come. - There is a complete absence of reassurance about the availability of adequate medical support in any of the developments in the Plan (Infrastructure Delivery Plan para 11.3). - The Vale appears to be relying on CIL funding to provide the necessary infrastructure.
 However the infrastructure needs to be provided in anticipation of the proposed developments.
 If the developments do not come forward on the timescale adopted by the Vale there will be a serious funding shortfall. - The Plan implicitly acknowledges this fact when in Chapter 4 page 40 it writes "If housing growth does not take place in the ring-fence area, Enterprise Zone and other business growth would be harmed and business prospects rates' contributions to infrastructure provision jeopardised." - Surprisingly having recognised this problem the Vale does not develop the point further.